-• If a tertiary riser cage is installed, remove the riser and the blank.
+- 6. If a tertiary riser cage is installed, perform the following steps: - a.
+Remove the riser and the blank.

+b.
 Install the serial port.

+- 7. Install the access panel.

-- 7. Install the server in the rack.
+- Install the server in the rack.

-- 8. Connect each power cord to the server.
+- Connect each power cord to the server.

-- 9. Connect each power cord to the power source.
+- 10. Connect each power cord to the power source.

-- 10. Power up the server.
+- 11. Power up the server.

-Installing a Systems Insight Display
+Installing the Systems Insight Display